OCTOBER - NOVEMBER 2014

 Smile!
-You're in Warburton and enjoying 'Warby time' - that's what many people seek when they head out our way.
+You're in the Warburton Valley and enjoying 'Warby Valley time' - that's what many people seek when they head our way.
 Relax in the valley, beside the Yarra river, going for a walk to Lala Falls or a bike along the rail trail.

 If you have a picture of you or your family enjoying 'Warby time' send it in to email@example.com or post it on our Facebook page and help us spread the word about relaxation and smiles in the Warburton Valley.

 Nestled in the Upper Yarra Valley, Warburton is a small community that has been a thriving timber centre, gold mining town and home of Weetbix.